Turing-Analytics-Inc/programming-exercise/README.md

 spacing: **number** - the spacing between the wells.
 leftLateralOffset: **number** - the left lateral offset between the layers.
 rightLateralOffset: **number** - the right lateral offset between layers.
-layerVerticalOffset: **array of number equal to n layers** - the vertical offset between layers.
+layerVerticalOffset: **array of number equal to n-1 layers** - the vertical offset between layers.
+For example, if we have a 3 layer pad, an input of [100,200] means that layer 1 -> layer 2 should have a vertical spacing of 100m, layer 2 -> layer 3 will have a vertical spacing of 200m.

 ## Outputs: